-Welcome to the Center for Science and Technology Policy!
+Welcome to the Center for Science, Technology, and Innovation Policy!

 2013 public policy Ph.D. graduate Tim Tian, now an assistant professor at Beijing Normal University, published “Brain circulation, diaspora and scientific progress: A study of the international migration of Chinese scientists, 1998–2006″, in the Asia-Pacific Migration Journal.

 CSTIP director David Hart has been named a senior fellow at the Information Technology and Innovation Foundation and will run an event and publication series on clean energy innovation during the 2016-2017 academic year.